Five clear signs you should consider outsourcing payroll

 Data can flow freely from HR systems to the payroll outsourced company’s software and back again, meaning employees can access online payslips through your existing HR software.
 Other software packages can be updated too, such as time-and-attendance systems or pension records.
 The outsourced payroll company can also act as an agent for HMRC on your behalf, and pay employees directly if required.

 Freeing up time from cumbersome and unnecessary processes brings obvious benefits for organisations.
-HR or payroll professionals will have more time available to focus on more strategic work, including analysing payroll data to identify trends or inefficiencies.
+HR and payroll professionals will have more time available to focus on more strategic work, including analysing payroll data to identify trends or inefficiencies.
 Other departments will also benefit from accurate and easy-to-extract information, such as accounts for year-end reporting or HR teams looking for information around issues such as the gender pay gap.

 In the longer-term, this could mean avoiding recruiting more people or not replacing those who leave, as much of the legwork will be undertaken by the outsourced payroll company.
 With payroll professionals notoriously hard to recruit for, this can significantly reduce the pressure on HR to find and upskill staff.